ppy/osu-wiki/news/2022-09-27-changes-to-osu-taiko-sr-and-pp.md

 - The Hidden multiplier has been decreased from **1.10x** to **1.075x**, as a further bonus was placed in difficulty pp, rather than globally.
 - Easy now applies a **0.975x** multiplier to help address its problematic nature, especially when paired with Double Time.
-- The NoFail multiplier has been removed. osu!taiko uses a different HP system compared to osu!, negating the need for any kind of penalty.
+- The No Fail multiplier has been removed. osu!taiko uses a different HP system compared to osu!, negating the need for any kind of penalty.
 This also helps prevent "sandbagging" in lower ranks.

 Additionally, the community survey highlighted issues with short maps being either underweighted at a full combo, or overweighted on plays with several misses.